 In recent years, technology has redefined peoples’ experiences of shopping and consuming goods and services.
 Healthcare is also experiencing a similar patient evolution.

-So, what are these key technology components you should consider when implementing a digital ecosystem for better patient experience?
+So, what are these key technology components you should consider when implementing a digital ecosystem for a better patient experience?

 Registration kiosks help to automate your patient’s check-in process.
 These can be in the form of computers, tablets, or even mobile phones - depending on the practice management software you use in your practice.
 These kiosks expedite the check-in process and ease the workload of your reception staff, allowing them to help build a better relationship with your patients.